kumarpit/basis/README.md

 Here are the operations that this library hopes to accomplish:
 - Matrix File IO
-    - Matrix Read (to read a matrix from a file)
+    - Read (to read a matrix from a file)
-    - Matrix Copy (to duplicate an existing matrix)
+    - Copy (to duplicate an existing matrix)
-    - Matrix Make (to create an n-by-p matrix of Zeros)
+    - Make (to create an n-by-p matrix of Zeros)
-    - Matrix Free (to release memory)
-    - Matrix Write (to write to a file)
+    - Write (to write to a file)
-    - Matrix Print (to display a matrix on the screen)
 - Simple Matrix Operations
-    - Identity Matrices
+    - Generate Identity Matrices
     - Matrix Trace (Sum of elements along the diagonal)
     - Matrix Transpose (To flip a matrix along the diagonal)
     - Matrix Mean (returns the average of each column in a matrix)